michael2012z/BitBible/markdown/Etheridge/files/Eph.md

 1. You also who were dead in your sins and in your transgressions,

-2. in which from the first you walked according to the worldliness of this age,Olmoyutheh dolmo hono. and according to the will of the prince of the power of the air, of that Spirit who urgethD'methchaphto. in the sons of disobedience;
+2. in which from the first you walked according to the worldliness of this age,

 3. in those works in which we also walked from the first in the lusts of our flesh, doing the will of our flesh and of our mind, and were the sons of wrath fully as the rest.